wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 A characteristics factor for authentication?

 Biometric Errors:
-   * A Type I error is false rejection rate (FRR) increases with sensitivity
+   * A Type I error -- False Rejection Rate (FRR) -- increases with sensitivity
-   * A Type II error is false acceptance rate (FAR) reduces with sensitivity
+   * A Type II error -- False Acceptance Rate (FAR) -- reduces with sensitivity
-   * Crossover error rate (CER) is the point at which FRR equals FAR.
+   * Crossover Error Rate (CER) is the point at which FRR equals FAR.
    * Throughput rate is the rate at which users are authenticated.
    <br /><br />

 Desktop sessions can be managed through screensavers, timeouts, logon, and schedule limitations.
 Federal Information Processing Standards (FIPS) Publication 201.2 and NIST Special Publication 800-79-2 are documents that provide guidance on proof of identity.

 In Kerberos, the Key Distribution Center (KDC) issues a ticket-granting ticket (TGT) to the principal.
 The principal sends the TGT to the ticket-granting service (TGS) when the principal needs to connect to another entity.

 In a MAC environment, each subject and object is given a label.
-   * The term for a file in a mandatory access control (MAC) environment is an object.
+   * A file in a mandatory access control (MAC) environment is an object.
-   * The term for a user in an MAC environment is a subject.
+   * A user in an MAC environment is a subject.
-   * The term for a clearance in a MAC environment is a privilege.
+   * A clearance in a MAC environment is a privilege.
    <br /><br />

 DAC controls are determined by the data owner.